just-lagger/Poke-Showcase-Dex/Product_brief.md

 ## TL;DR

 **Poke Showcase Dex** is an Android app that helps Pokémon GO players decide which Pokémon to enter into "Showcase" events.
-Players screenshot a Pokémon's detail screen, the app reads its stats via on-device OCR, and instantly returns a calculated score range, a ranking against the player's other scans, and a comparison against the rest of the field.
+PSD opens an overlay over Pokemon go to capture Pokémon's detail screen, the app reads its stats via on-device OCR, and instantly returns a calculated score range, and a ranking against the player's other scans.

-I wrote the PRD, made every product and prioritization call, and paired with Claude Code for 100% of the implementation — architecture, Kotlin/Compose UI, OCR tuning, a Python data pipeline, and Play Store launch prep.
-This doc is the retro I wish I'd had going in: what worked, what I'd tell other PMs trying this, and what's left.
+I wrote the PRD, made every product and prioritization call, and paired with Claude Code for 100% of the implementation — architecture, Kotlin/Compose UI, OCR tuning, a Python data pipeline, and Play Store launch.
+This doc is a summary of my process.

 ---

 ## The Problem

-Pokémon GO's "Showcase" feature has a quietly brutal design:

-1. **Scores are invisible until it's too late.** A Pokémon's showcase score only appears *after* you've entered it — not in your storage box — so there's no way to compare candidates before committing.
+In Pokémon GO, players leave a selected pokemon at a spot and the largest one wins.
+There are some pains with this contest:

+1. The largest pokemon is determined by a hidden score, only visible when entering the contest.
+You have no way of knowing which ones to keep in your limited storage.
-2. **Slots are scarce and sticky.** You can only have 3 Pokémon entered across all showcases at once, with no way to withdraw.
+2. **Slots are scarce and sticky.** You can only have 5 Pokémon entered across all showcases at once, with no way to withdraw.
 A bad entry locks up a slot for the entire event.
 3. **Winning has a cost.** First-place winners are barred from re-entering that species' showcase for the next two events — so a player who wins with their *only* good candidate has no backup ready.

 Net effect: players enter blind, waste slots on uncompetitive Pokémon, and get caught flat-footed after a win.
 The app's job is to move the "is this any good?" decision *before* the slot commitment, using nothing but a screenshot.